What is a Carbon Footprint?

 The good news is, you can counter your individual carbon footprint just like large businesses offset and counter theirs.
 You can do this by purchasing a subscription of solar renewable energy certificates.

-What to learn more?
+Want to learn more?
 Consider countering your carbon footprint with solar renewable energy certificates (sRECs) and join Legacy’s Switch to Solar (S2S) Subscription program!

 Contact Elise If you have any questions at all, or get started and counter your carbon footprint with Legacy Solar Co-op today!Purchase sRECs